ryuuzaki42/14_Bumblebee-SlackBuilds-Packages/README.md

 ## 5 Set nouveau to greylist
     echo "xf86-video-nouveau" >> /etc/slackpkg/greylist

-## 6 Rebbot
+Rebbot to test

-## After a Kernel Update need to rebuilt
+# After a Kernel Update need to rebuilt
     bbswitch
     nvidia-kernel

-## Test ##
+### Test ##

-## Note: you need to re-login as the user (or rebbot) for this to take effect
+### Note: you need to re-login as the user (or rebbot) for this to take effect
 Run:
     glxinfo | egrep "OpenGL vendor|OpenGL renderer"

+### Result example:
     OpenGL vendor string: Intel
     OpenGL renderer string: Mesa Intel(R) UHD Graphics 620 (KBL GT2)

-    ## If you switched to NVidia card:
+### If you switched to NVidia card:
     optirun glxinfo | egrep "OpenGL vendor|OpenGL renderer"

+### Result example:
     OpenGL vendor string: NVIDIA Corporation
     OpenGL renderer string: GeForce 930MX/PCIe/SSE2

-    ## card version of the test: GeForce 930MX
+Card version of the test: GeForce 930MX

 ## Steam run game with bumblebee video card
     https://support.steampowered.com/kb_article.php?ref=6316-GJKC-7437

-    ## try
+## Try
     primusrun %command%

 ## Sometimes optirun is more stable
     optirun %command%

 ## In some cases, neither of those work (e.g. in Team Fortress 2) so I use:
     LD_PRELOAD="libpthread.so.0 libGL.so.1" __GL_THREADED_OPTIMIZATIONS=1 optirun %command%

 ## Errors #

 ## Error - fatal: failed to load any of the libraries .../libGL.so.1
-    ## Backup libGL.so.1
+### Backup libGL.so.1
     mv /usr/lib64/nvidia-bumblebee/libGL.so.1 /usr/lib64/nvidia-bumblebee/libGL.so.1.back

-    ## Create a link simbolic from libGL.so.1.7.0
+### Create a link simbolic from libGL.so.1.7.0
     ln -s /usr/lib64/nvidia-bumblebee/libGL.so.1.7.0 /usr/lib64/nvidia-bumblebee/libGL.so.1

 ## Error: Module glx does not have a glxModuleData data object.
     https://github.com/WhiteWolf1776/Bumblebee-SlackBuilds/issues/51

-    ## Sometimes just need the last part, with set the card in /etc/bumblebee/xorg.conf.nvidia
+### Sometimes just need the last part, with set the card in /etc/bumblebee/xorg.conf.nvidia

-    ## Go to the modules folder:
+### Go to the modules folder:
     cd /usr/lib64/nvidia-bumblebee/xorg/modules/

-    ## Backup the old version of libGLX.so.0
+### Backup the old version of libGLX.so.0
     mv libGLX.so.0 libGLX.so.0.back

-    ## Create a link simbolic from libglxserver_nvidia.XXX from the up folder
+### Create a link simbolic from libglxserver_nvidia.XXX from the up folder
     ln ../libglxserver_nvidia.so.450.66 ./libGLX.so.0

-    ## Now the error glx not appears, but the card is not detected.
+### Now the error glx not appears, but the card is not detected.
-    ## Need to set manually the correctly card
+### Need to set manually the correctly card

-    ## See the card ID
+### See the card ID
     lspci | egrep 'VGA|3D'

-    ## Uncomment the line with "BusID ..." and set the value in the last command.
+### Uncomment the line with "BusID ..." and set the value in the last command.
-    ## I my case the value is "BusID "PCI:01:00:0"
+### I my case the value is "BusID "PCI:01:00:0"
     nano /etc/bumblebee/xorg.conf.nvidia